 It is no secret that the Cleveland Browns have a long and storied history as a franchise.
 The Cleveland Browns were founded in 1944.
-The franchise was named after a man by the name of Paul Brown.
+The franchise was named after Paul Brown, a man by that name.
 Paul Brown was the franchise's co-founder and original head coach.
-Initially, the franchise competed in a league known as the All-America Football Conference from 1946-1949.
+Initially, the franchise competed in the All-America Football Conference from 1946 to 1949.
 The league folded after the 1949 season.

 During the 1950 season, the Cleveland Browns became affiliated with the NFL and are still a part of the league today.
 Legendary players like Jim Brown, Otto Graham, and Ozzie Newsome have played for this franchise.